Which place is cheaper, Barcelona or Vilnius?

 When we compare the travel costs of actual travelers between Vilnius and Barcelona, we can see that Barcelona is more expensive.
 And not only is Vilnius much less expensive, but it is actually a significantly cheaper destination.
 So, traveling to Vilnius would let you spend less money overall.
 Or, you could decide to spend more money in Vilnius and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in Barcelona would naturally cost you much more money, so you would probably want to keep your budget a little tighter in Barcelona than you might in Vilnius.

-Barcelona is bigger, and its population is about 2.9 times larger than the population of Vilnius.
-When comparing the population of Vilnius vs. Barcelona, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Barcelona has a larger population, and is about 3 times larger than the population of Vilnius.
+When comparing the sizes of Vilnius and Barcelona, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.